Skip to content

 The biggest obstacle to reinvention is rarely practical.
 It is psychological.
 The fear of failure, the fear of looking foolish, the fear of wasting time on something that might not work — these fears are universal and powerful.

+Start before you are ready.
+Perfectionism is the enemy of reinvention.
+You will never feel fully ready to make a big change.
+There will always be reasons to wait.
 At some point, you have to simply begin.
 Take the class.
 Send the email.
 Start the project.
-Make the call.
 Action creates clarity in ways that planning never can.

 What Reinvention Actually Looks Like